Homemade Sugar Scrub Recipe

 Where can I use this Homemade Sugar Scrub?

 This scrub can be used anywhere you have dry skin or are wanting a bit of exfoliation.
 I love using this scrub on my hands for hand treatments when coming in from the garden.
 But it also works well on the body and feet for at-home pedicures.

 I wouldn’t recommend using this on your décolletage as that area has thinner skin and this scrub might be a bit too abrasive for it.
 I have used this on my face and neck for an at-home deep cleanse facial and you can see more on that in this post with a video in My Natural Skincare Routine.

 How often can I use it?

 I suggest using once a week if applying to the same area but no more than that.
 Especially if used on the face or other sensitive areas.
 You can use it up to 2-3 times a week on rough extra dry skin areas of the body such as feet, elbows, hands, or knees.

 How to Store

 Store in an air-tight container such as a mason jar with a lid or even a Tupperware will work.
 Keep in a cool dry place.
 This recipe will keep for up to 3 months.
 Please note that oil might rise to the top of the sugar.
-If this happens, simple take a spoon and stir to mix it up prior to using.
+If this happens, simply take a spoon and stir to mix it up before using.

 Shop This Post